tdilauro/Simplified-wiki/NewLicenseIntegration.md

 To bring a new collection of books or other content into a Library Simplified circulation manager, you'll probably need to do a lot of work.
-If the books are made available through OPDS, you can create a new collection through the admin interface using the "OPDS Import" protocol.
-But most of the time you'll need to write code.

 Most content sources have no API at all, or have an API that can't be integrated into Library Simplified products.
 [This wiki](ContentSourcesWithoutAPI) has analyses of a large number of popular library content sources that have no usable API.
-If you're in this situation, you'll need to convince the content provider to make their stuff available in the first place. _Then_ you'll need to write the integration code.
+If you're in this situation, you'll need to convince the content provider to make their stuff available in the first place.

+If the vendor makes their books available through a normal OPDS feed, you can create a new collection through the admin interface using the "OPDS Import" protocol.

+When books are made available with minimal access control rather than a formal DRM scheme, it's often easy for the distributor to put them in an [https://github.com/NYPL-Simplified/Simplified/wiki/OPDSForDistributors](OPDS For Distributors) feed.
+You can then create a new collection through the admin interface using the "OPDS For Distributors" protocol.

-If a content source does offer an API, this is the _minimum_ work you'll need to do:
+If the vendor has or creates a custom API for giving you access to their works, you'll need to write  integration code.
+This is the _minimum_ work you'll need to do:

 * Write a subclass of `Monitor` that keeps track of the items in the new collection.